pivotal-cf/bookbinder/README.md

     pdf:
     YAML

-    # Create a directory required by Middleman.
+    # Create a directory required by Middleman
     mkdir -p master_middleman/build

-    # Clone the section in the config.yml so it can be included in the
+    # Clone the section in the config.yml so it can be included in
-    # final site.
+    # the final site
     git clone https://github.com/cloudfoundry/docs-dev-guide ../docs-dev-guide

-    # Run the bind local command, which pulls in the section from the directory
+    # Run the bind local command, which pulls in the section from
-    # cloned above.
+    # the directory cloned above
     bin/bookbinder bind local

     # Start up the web site locally